Fire Station 8

 Despite its rich history and deep ties to the Hall’s Hill community, Station No. 8 faced the threat of closure starting in the early 2000s.
 The Arlington County Manager’s office conducted studies around traffic issues and response times for Station No. 8, given its location along the often-busy Langston Boulevard (then Lee Highway).
 [Mongilio] By 2014, the Arlington Fire Chief earmarked Station No. 8 for possible “relocation, consolidation, replacement or closure” based on the findings of the studies.
 [ARL Library] Plans began to move the station north to a county-owned property near George Mason University, with no notice or input from the Hall’s Hill community.
 [Smith] The community only learned of the plan when the leader of the civic association in the neighborhood for the proposed new station called the leader of the John M Langston Civic Association in Hall’s Hill to let them know of the county's plan.
 [LBA: Green]

-The John M Langston Civic Association, like many of the associations along Langston Boulevard, has a very active and dedicated membership.
+The John M. Langston Civic Association, like many of the associations along Langston Boulevard, has a very active and dedicated membership.
 Their reaction to the county’s plan was overwhelming.
 Local resident Saundra Green states, "The civic association went berserk and immediately met with the County Board.”
 [LBA: Green] Locals were incensed that they had not been informed of the process and highly suspected the study findings and closure plans hid ulterior motives.
-[Smith] Pressure from the community continued even as the County Board created a task force to review the study findings.
+[LBA: Smith] Pressure from the community continued even as the County Board created a task force to review the study findings.
 After numerous meetings and input from the community, the task force recommended against relocating the station.
-[Smith] The plan became to build a new, larger, more modern station on the current site.
+[LBA: Smith] The plan became to build a new, larger, more modern station on the current site.
 The task force also ensured that there was community input and engagement throughout the planning and design so that historic ties to the cultural heritage of the Langston Boulevard communities were not lost.

 Historic photos courtesy of Arlington County Library